yesodweb/persistent/CONTRIBUTING.md

 ### Testing

-Tests are strongly recommended, but not required.
+Tests are strongly recommended.
+If your patch does not include tests, then it must be trivially correct or have type-level guarantees.

 If you're reporting an issue, contributing a failing test is a great way to kickstart development on it.

-The `persistent-test` package is used to test all the backends, and the tests use the C Preprocessor to support this.
-An easy way to get started on a test is to find a similar one and copy and paste it into your new file.
+Each backend defines it's own test suite.
+The `persistent-test` package defines a common set of helpers and scenarios that backends can implement.

 ### Documentation